-In addition, for the purpose of distinguishing EPWP work funded by the grant, it has been set that:
+In addition, for the purpose of distinguishing EPWP work funded through the grant, it has been set that:

-- Work that complies with the Ministerial Determination and Code of Good Practice for Special Public Works Programmes will be categorised as falling within the EPWP Integrated Grant. - In addition to the Code, it must be noted that: - Wage costs of government employees cannot be claimed from the grant - EPWP programmes/ projects may not result in the displacement of existing workers or in the downgrading of existing workers' employment conditions to fit into the EPWP target group - The EPWP target group may not be paid below the minimum EPWP wage rate as prescribed in the Ministerial Determination.
+- Work that complies with the Ministerial Determination and Code of Good Practice for Special Public Works Programmes will be categorised as falling within the EPWP Integrated Grant. - In addition to the above, it must be noted that: - Wage costs of government employees cannot be claimed from the grant - EPWP programmes/ projects may not result in the displacement of existing workers or in the downgrading of existing workers' employment conditions to fit into the EPWP target group - The EPWP target group must not be paid below the minimum EPWP wage rate as prescribed in the National Minimum Wage Act of 2018 and its amendments.